e1mir1/PublicRepo/README.md

 ## Features
 - Play against a basic NPC (it can block and try to win)
 - Input validation with `pyinputplus`
-- Win/tie detection on a 3x3 board
+- Win/tie detection on a 3x3 board (game support other sizes of the board)
 - Randomized turn order

 ## How to Run